 CIS has been operating in 3 cities in Kenya (Homa Bay, Nairobi and Nakuru) since 2016.
 In 2019, we also expanded part of our services to Nigeria and Ghana

 Our mission is to empower vulnerable schools, so to provide a life-changing educational opportunity for children in developing settings.

 We bring together local communities, business and academic partners in new collaborations.
-We believe every child has the right to education.
+We believe every child has the right to go to school.
 So, we help to create market-based sustainable solutions & business models empowering low-cost private schools.

-The Management Team (Back Office) is based in the Nordic and is responsible for project management, marketing, financial management, and corporate partnerships.
+The Management Team (Back Office) is based in the Nordics and is responsible for project management, marketing, financial management, and corporate partnerships.

-Wenjing Yang (Co-Founder): Wenjing has 3-year project experiences in the field of social innovation in East Africa and China.
+Wenjing Yang (Head of CIS): Wenjing has 3 years of project experiences in the field of social innovation in East Africa and China.
 Before starting CIS, she collaborated with a research group for social economy and enterprise in Taiwan, and co-published papers under this topic in both Indonesia (2014) and Macau (2015).
-Wenjing has also been involved in NGO in Kenya since 2016.
+Wenjing has also been involved in an NGO in Kenya since 2015.
 Currently, she is overseeing the strategic partnership and day-to-day operations of CIS.

-Raquel Hinojosa (Co-Founder, Legal consultant) obtained her degree in Law and Business Management.
-Alongside with her international traveling experience, Raquel has also worked as the person-in-charge of the Purchasing and Logistics Department, under an international company.
+Raquel Hinojosa (Legal Consultant): Raquel obtained her masters degree in Law and Business Management.
+Alongside her international traveling experience, Raquel has also worked as the person-in-charge of the Purchasing and Logistics Department, at an international company.
 With her expertise, Raquel will be an important link to develop innovative solutions at CIS, especially with respect to our value chain.
-If you meet Raquel, you will be influenced by her openness to learn about new cultures and knowledge.
-It is this curiously that helps CIS to stay hungry, and to continue pushing for new packages.

 - Yanxi Zhou (Designer)